zanders3/zanders3.github.com/source/_posts/Dungeon-Heart.md

 Day 2
 -----

 So with the solid start from the previous day things were looking pretty good the following morning!
+The final day was spent implementing the final gameplay design making the two different sides attack each other by introducing an attack system and hit points to each character.
+I also set up the victory and loss conditions, making the Dungeon Heart beat faster when you are about to lose, creating lots of tension in the final moments.

+The rest of the day was spent getting multiple levels with multiple waves of enemies working and fixing lots of bugs that had popped up over time.
+Trowers also got the sound effects plugged in and threw some quick designs for multiple levels together.
+Leanne had by this point finished all of the art so was making papercraft of the characters in the game.